Secured Promissory Note Template, Free Download 2026

 When Do You Need a Secured Promissory Note?

 You are lending money and want to secure the loan with collateral such as a vehicle, equipment, inventory, or other personal property that the lender can seize and sell if the borrower fails to repay.
-A secured note significantly reduces the lender's risk compared to an unsecured promissory note.
+A collateralized promissory note (also called a secured note form) significantly reduces the lender's risk compared to an unsecured promissory note.

 A borrower is offering property as collateral to obtain a lower interest rate on the loan.
 Secured loans typically carry lower rates because the collateral reduces the lender's loss exposure, and the note must clearly describe the collateral and reference the accompanying security agreement.